 - MediaValet cut the sales cycle for a large deal in half

 - Pipedrive increased its close rate by 25%

 - Superside’s video emails experienced an 8x improvement in CTRs

 - ReviewTrackers increased reply rates by 92%

 - 1HUDDLE achieved a 68% open rate and 12% reply rate

-Explain the certification process, how you’ll benchmark and measure success, and the importance of having everyone contributing and learning at the same time.
+Explain the certification process, how you’ll benchmark and measure success, and the importance of everyone contributing and learning simultaneously.